President’s Award for Staff Achievement

 - Demonstrates enthusiasm for and commitment to the Trojan Family

 - Exhibits ethical leadership

-- Embodies USC values – an outstanding “ambassador” for the university no matter what his/her position
+- Embodies USC values – an outstanding “ambassador” for the university no matter what position staff member fills

 Other supporting documentation (articles about the nominee, photos, etc.) may be submitted in addition to the 12 recommendation letters, if desired, but that is not required.